Health Lope

 3. Hunger

-Once you have established the triggers, you can start to develop strategies to avoid or manage them.
+Once you have established the triggers, you can develop strategies to avoid or manage them.

-If you were unable to stop tongue-sucking by yourself while using the above-mentioned tip, then it’s time to visit a doctor.
+If you were unable to stop tongue-sucking by yourself while using the tip mentioned above, then it’s time to visit a doctor.

-mental health professional or therapist helps you to identify the root cause of tongue sucking.
+mental health professional or therapist helps you identify this habit’s root cause.
 You may experience stress or anxiety and use tongue-sucking for relief.

-If your speech and eating habits are affected due to tongue sucking, then a speech-language pathologist may be helpful.
-He can suggest some exercises to get rid of this habit over time.
+If this behavior affects your speech and eating habits, a speech-language pathologist may be helpful.
+He can suggest exercises to help you overcome this habit over time.

 Wrapping Text

-In conclusion, tongue-sucking is a behaviour that can be learned and unlearned.
-In children, it is common, and they use it as non-nutritive sucking s.In adults, Tongue-sucking in adults can be caused by a variety of factors, including anxiety, stress, and boredom.
-There are a number of ways to stop tongue-sucking, including behavioural therapy, positive reinforcement, and other alternatives.
+In conclusion, tongue-sucking is a behavior that can be learned and unlearned.
+In children, it is expected, and they use it as non-nutritive sucking s.In adults, Tongue-sucking in adults can be caused by a variety of factors, including anxiety, stress, and boredom.
+There are some ways to stop tongue-sucking, including behavioral therapy, positive reinforcement, and other alternatives.
 You can also seek the Help of a healthcare professional to get rid of this habit and lead a confident life ahead.